rose-collectionservices/collection-services-manual/13-STACKS MANAGEMENT/readme.md

 ## 13.5 Caiasoft

-## 13.2.7 Removing Boxes from Caiasoft
+## 13.5.1 Deaccessioning boxes from Caiasoft

-If a barcode needs to be removed from the LSC, email the LSC listserv with the barcode(s) that need to be removed.
+If a barcode needs to be deaccessioned from Caiasoft, email Nathan and Chris with the barcode(s) that need to be removed.

-## 13.3 Documenting missing boxes and items
+## 13.6 Documenting missing boxes and items

-### 13.3.1 Documenting missing boxes
+### 13.6.1 Documenting missing boxes

 * If a MSS or EUA box is missing (and you can reasonably conclude that the container actually existed at one point):
   	* In In ASpace, change the current location for that container to “MISSING."